Kenneth Rexroth: Poetry career

 In the 1930s, Rexroth was associated with the Objectivists, a largely New York group gathered around Louis Zukofsky and George Oppen.
 He was included in the 1931 issue of Poetry magazine dedicated to Objectivist poetry, and in the 1932 An “Objectivists” Anthology.
 Much of Rexroth's work can be classified as "erotic" or "love poetry", given his deep fascination with transcendent love.
 According to Hamill and Kleiner, "nowhere is Rexroth's verse more fully realized than in his erotic poetry".

 With The Love Poems of Marichiko, Rexroth claimed to have translated the poetry of a contemporary, "young Japanese woman poet", but it was later disclosed that he was the author, and he gained critical recognition for having conveyed so authentically the feelings of someone of another gender and culture.
 Linda Hamalian, his biographer, suggests that, "translating the work of women poets from China and Japan reveals a transformation of both heart and mind".

 With Rexroth acting as master of ceremonies, Allen Ginsberg, Philip Lamantia, Michael McClure, Gary Snyder, and Philip Whalen performed at the famous Six Gallery reading on October 7, 1955.
-Rexroth later testified as a defense witness at Ferlinghetti's obscenity trial for publishing "Howl".
+Rexroth later testified as a defense witness at Lawrence Ferlinghetti's obscenity trial for publishing "Howl".
 Rexroth had previously sent Ginsberg (new in the Bay Area) to meet Snyder, and was thus responsible for their friendship.
 Lawrence Ferlinghetti named Rexroth as one of his own mentors.
 Rexroth was eventually critical of the Beat movement.
 Years after the Six Gallery reading, Time referred to him as "Father of the Beats.
 Rexroth ostensibly appears in Jack Kerouac's novel The Dharma Bums as Reinhold Cacoethes.

 Politics

 As a young man in Chicago, Rexroth was involved with the anarchist movement and was active in the IWW.
-Lawrence Ferlinghetti recalled that Rexroth self-identified as a philosophical anarchist, regularly associated with other anarchists in North Beach, and sold Italian anarchist newspapers at the City Lights Bookstore.
+Fellow poet Lawrence Ferlinghetti recalled that Rexroth self-identified as a philosophical anarchist, regularly associated with other anarchists in North Beach, and sold Italian anarchist newspapers at the City Lights Bookstore.

 Rexroth, a pacifist, was a conscientious objector during World War II.

+Painter

+Rexroth trained as an artist and was an avid painter into his 40s.
+His mediums were usually wax and silica on Masonite or board.
+In his introduction to an undated auction catalog of Rexroth's paintings, critic Bradford Morrow observes that his early works were mainly abstract, often geometric reminiscent of Mondrian, but that as time went on, Rexroth turned to more figurative treatment of his subjects.

 Last years

-Rexroth died in Santa Barbara on June 6, 1982.
+Rexroth died in Santa Barbara, California, on June 6, 1982.
 He had spent his final years translating Japanese and Chinese women poets, as well as promoting the work of female poets in America and overseas.
 The year before his death, on Easter, Rexroth converted to Roman Catholicism.